Mebanseibor/Command-Modern-Operations/CMOT Feature Packs/Downed Unit Creates Survivors/README.md

 - ### Ability to disable specific notifications
 - ### Ability to permanently drop selected wreckages
 - ### Disappearance of smoke markers if its survivor is picked up
+- ### Account for paratroppers or personnel that were in the aircraft as cargo
 - ### Clean Removal of the package